-- Adaptation of automatic masks onto the "Distortioncorrection" of the RAW module
+- Adaptation of automatic masks in the "Distortioncorrection" section of the RAW module

 Selective drawing works directly with the RAW module.
-This includes the "Distortioncorrection" that is part of the RAW module and that is applied completely automatically on several drawn masks.
+This includes the "Distortion correction" that is part of the RAW module and that is applied completely automatically on several drawn masks.

-In the example we have an image, where the sky has already been masked.
+In the example we have an image, in which the sky has already been masked.

-When we now subsequently correct in the RAW module the horizon within the image, then the drawn mask will automatically adjust itself to the "Distortioncorrection".
+When we now continue by correcting the horizon within the image in the RAW module, the drawn mask will automatically adjust itself to the "Distortioncorrection".